X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA16puttingcdintoaction.md

 # Putting Collision Detection into practice

-For this chapter, we will put all we have learned in the past 2 chapters together and end up with fully working per-pixel collision detection system.
+For this chapter, we will put all we have learned in the past 2 chapters together and end up with a fully working per-pixel collision detection system.
 We will create 2 methods, which will detect collision between our rocket and the terrain and players and another that detects whether the rocket is still inside the screen.

 ## Checking collision with the terrain